Black tie: Academia

 Some British university debating societies, such as at Oxford, Durham and University College London conduct at least some of their debates in black tie.
 Notably, the Cambridge Union abolished the long-standing mandatory wearing of black tie at debates in 2002.

 The Irish Times hosts an annual black tie debating competition.

-Learned societies, such as the Royal Aeronautical Society, may also follow a similar practice.
+Learned societies, such as the British Royal Aeronautical Society, may also follow a similar debate practice.

-Black tie dinners and debates are held through the academic year by British university Conservative associations, such as those at Oxford, Cambridge, York, and Nottingham.
+Black tie dinners and debates are held throughout the academic year by British university Conservative associations, such as those at Oxford, Cambridge, York Tories, and Nottingham.

 Opera and ballet

 Historically, white tie was worn for the opera.
 Since the 20th century, however, black tie has been worn increasingly and today a dark lounge suit is generally acceptable.
 In the 21st century, many opera houses in the English-speaking world do not stipulate black tie.
 For example, neither the Royal Opera House nor the Sydney Opera House maintain a black tie dress code.
 Notwithstanding, black tie is customary at English country house operas, such as during the summer Festival at Glyndebourne.